roxanna-df/roxanna-df/README.md

 ### Hi I'm Roxanna De Freitas👋
-<b>💻 Back-End Developer | PHP & Laravel | Transitioning to SAP ABAP </b>
+<b>💻 Back-End Developer | PHP & Laravel | Learning SAP ABAP </b>

 I'm a Back-End Developer with 3 years of experience building web applications using PHP, Laravel, MySQL and modern development practices.
-Currently based in Portugal, where I work as a Junior Web Developer, and I'm now expanding my career into the SAP ecosystem, specializing in ABAP development.
+Currently based in Portugal, where I work as a Back-End Developer.

 <h4>🚀 What I'm working on</h4>